Futuregus/StealthNote/README.md

 - Downloading the included `BruteForceChecker.py` script.
 - Trying it with tools like [`RockYou.txt`](https://github.com/brannondorsey/naive-hashcat/releases) to simulate a real-world brute-force attempt.

 Your password is the **ONLY** way to decrypt your notes.
 **Do not lose or forget it — there is no password recovery mechanism.**

 ---

+StealthNote is fully open source  the Python code is included so you can read it, run it, or even improve it yourself.

+The included `StealthNote.exe` was built directly from the provided Python files using `PyInstaller`.
+Nothing extra, no funny business.

+If you’re still unsure, you can:
+Run the `.py` version directly using `Python 3.10+` View or edit the code to verify exactly how it works Build your own `.exe` from the same files using `PyInstaller` If you'd like help building it yourself, feel free to reach out !

+---